-3. Use Good LuggageSmart travellers will tell you that the key to a successful trip lies in the luggage they take with them.
+3. Use Good LuggageSmart travelers will tell you that the key to a successful trip lies in the luggage they take with them.
 Decide in advance whether a backpack or suitcase is best for your destination and travel plans, and then find the best you can for your budget.
-If you’re after a good quality suitcase, look to luggage specialists such as Luggage Direct for a range of suitcases and carry-on bags in various colours, shapes and sizes.
+If you’re after a good quality suitcase, look for luggage specialists such as Luggage Direct for a range of suitcases and carry-on bags in various colors, shapes, and sizes.
 Make sure your luggage is suitable for your type of travel and that it will hold your belongings without exceeding the luggage weight allowances for all of your flights.
 It is also important to check that you can manoeuver your luggage on your own with ease.

 4. Do Your ResearchFinally, to ensure your trip runs smoothly, it is vital that you do your research before you leave.
 Familiarise yourself with your destination and its lifestyle, culture, language, people and traditions.
 Research sites and attractions, restaurants, tour companies and hotel hubs before you book your trip so that you have realistic expectations of what you will do at each stop.
 It is also wise to look into restrictions, health and safety issues and other tourist information to ensure you are dressed appropriately, have the right currency, acknowledge local customs and behave in a manner that is respectful to the local community.